 Information in the database was drawn from many sources: Research Libraries Information Network (RLIN); Online Computer Library Center (OCLC); National Union Catalog of Manuscripts Collections (NUCMC); online catalogs for universities, colleges, historical societies, and other organizations; ArchiveGrid (a service of RLG); Sources in Electrical History 3: An International Guide to Corporate Records and Archives of Companies in Electrical, Electronics, and Computer Industries compiled by the IEEE, 1995; and A Directory of History of Medicine Collections, 9th edition, compiled by the National Library of Medicine, 1999.
 All database entries were sent to the appropriate repository for verification.
 In some instances, repositories submitted additional information on their holdings.
 The records reflect differing descriptive practices among repositories.
 Researchers seeking additional information should contact the repository.

 Alison Oswald of the Lemelson Center staff researched and edited the original database entries with the assistance of Lemelson Center and Archives Center staff at the National Museum of American History.
 The database was designed by Interactive Knowledge of Charlotte, North Carolina.

 The first of several planned expansion phases to include information on international archives with invention-related holdings in the MIND database began in 2008.
-Project staff is investigating Canadian holdings that are appropriate for inclusion in the database; additions from other countries are welcome as well.
+Project staff investigated Canadian holdings that are appropriate for inclusion in the database; additions from other countries are welcome as well.
 Translations into English are encouraged.
-For further information on the expansion of the MIND database, contact Alison Oswald at email@example.com.
+For further information on the MIND database or to submit corrections, contact archivist Alison Oswald at email@example.com.